dgroomes/micronaut-playground/README.md

 ### `basic/`

-This sub-project is a "hello world" Micronaut application.
+This is a "Hello World" Micronaut application.

 See the README in [basic/](basic/).

 ### `config/`

-This sub-project showcases configuration features of Micronaut like environments and externalized configuration.
+This showcases configuration features of Micronaut like environments and externalized configuration.

 See the README in [config/](config/).